sch1m/team-astraios-nasa-24/README.md

   - [`Pandas`](https://pandas.pydata.org/): For data manipulation and exporting results.

-The source code is developed by Schimmel Hafeez of Team Astraios with the help of AI tools like ChatGPT and Blackbox to write code, explain the JupyterNotebook, and fix errors.
+The source code is developed by Schimmel Hafeez (A lvl Student) of Team Astraios with the help of AI tools like ChatGPT and Blackbox to write code, explain the JupyterNotebook, and fix errors.
 The NASA-provided Jupyter Notebook was also heavily used in the making of this program.